Monitor Azure SignalR Service

 To enable this behavior, check the checkbox in the Types section in the Log Source Settings.

 This behavior doesn't require you to update server side configurations.
-This configuration change will always be sent to server automatically.
+This configuration change is always sent to server automatically.

 Collect partially